KristalTeam/TasqueManager/README.md

 - `Timeout (User)` - Times out a user for a specified duration with an optional reason.
 The user will be notified via DM.
 - `Timeout (Message)` - Times out the author of a specific message for a specified duration with an optional reason.
 The user will be notified via DM, and the offending message will be included in the notification.
+- `Ban (User)` - Bans a user from the server with an optional reason and the amount of messages to delete.
+The user will be notified via DM.
+- `Ban (Message)` - Bans the author of a specific message from the server with an optional reason and the amount of messages to delete.
+The user will be notified via DM, and the offending message will be included in the notification.

 ---